uc-cdis/gen3-user-doc/docs/user-guide/data-analysis.md

 The Jupyter Workspace supports interactive programming sessions in the Python and R languages.
 Code blocks are entered in cells, which can be executed individually in any order or all at once.

+While editing a Jupyter notebook, it can be saved in the Workspace to revisit later by clicking the "save" button or "File" and "Save and checkpoint".
+Notebooks and files can also be downloaded from the server to your local computer by clicking "File" then "Download as".

+Similarly, notebooks and files can be uploaded to the Jupyter server from a local computer by clicking on the "upload" button from the server's home page.

-This illustrates downloading the credentails.json from the "Identity" page in the data portal, then uploading that file to my Jupyter Server and reading it in a Python Jupyter notebook:
+This illustrates downloading the credentials.json from the "Identity" page in the data portal, then uploading that file to my Jupyter Server and reading it in a Python Jupyter notebook:
 ![Python Notebook](/img/authentication.gif)

 This illustrates creating a new Jupyter notebook in the R language: